Venu212/Predicting-time-to-close-incident-Azure-ML-Capstone/README.md

 Parameter sampling method to use over the hyperparameter space definition.
 Azure Machine Learning service supports random sampling, grid sampling, and Bayesian sampling methods

-**Ramdom Sampling**
+**Ramdom Sampling :**

- In random sampling, hyperparameter values are randomly selected from the defined search space
+ In random sampling, hyperparameter values  for learning rate and max depth are randomly selected from the defined search space
- - Max depth:
- - earning rate:
+ It supports discrete and continuous hyperparameters and the values are selected randomly from a search space.

  primary metric you want the hyperparameter tuning experiment to optimize.

  **BanditPolicy :**